Sonic Youth: Musical style and influences

 Sonic Youth is considered a pioneering band in the noise rock and alternative rock genres.
 Their music has also been labelled experimental rock, indie rock, post-punk and art rock.
-The band's releases have been described as "genre-defying."
-Andrew Daly of Guitar World wrote, "Lee Ranaldo and Thurston Moore sought to tear down the idea of guitar-driven music completely. [...]
+The band's releases have been described as "genre-defying".
+Andrew Daly of Guitar World magazine wrote that "Lee Ranaldo and Thurston Moore sought to tear down the idea of guitar-driven music completely. [...]
 The pair's viewpoint on their instruments was fresh, vivid and untethered to all established norms."

-Sonic Youth was heavily influenced by the Velvet Underground, the Stooges, MC5, Glenn Branca, Rhys Chatham, Ornette Coleman, John Coltrane, La Monte Young, Neil Young, Yoko Ono, French avant-gardist Brigitte Fontaine, Patti Smith, Wire, and Public Image Ltd.
+Sonic Youth's major influences included the Velvet Underground, the Stooges, MC5, Glenn Branca, Rhys Chatham, Ornette Coleman, John Coltrane, La Monte Young, Neil Young, Yoko Ono, Brigitte Fontaine, Patti Smith, Wire, and Public Image Ltd.

 The band was also influenced by 1980s hardcore punk; after seeing Minor Threat perform in May 1982, Moore declared them "the greatest live band I have ever seen".
 He also saw the Faith performing in 1981 and had a strong admiration towards their records.
 While recognizing that their own music was very different from hardcore, Moore and Gordon, especially, were impressed by hardcore's speed and intensity, and by the nationwide network of musicians and fans.
 "It was great", said Moore, "the whole thing with slam dancing and stage diving, that was far more exciting than pogoing and spitting. [...]
 I thought hardcore was very musical and very radical."

-Moore and Ranaldo expressed on numerous occasions their admiration for the music of Joni Mitchell, such as this quote by Thurston Moore: "Joni Mitchell!
+Moore and Ranaldo often expressed admiration for Joni Mitchell.
+Moore stated: "Joni Mitchell!
 I've used elements of her songwriting and guitar playing, and no one would ever know about it."
-Additionally, as with Sonic Youth, Joni Mitchell has always used a number of alternative tunings.
-The band named a song after her, "Hey Joni".
-Members of the band have also maintained relationships with other avant-garde artists from other genres and even other media, drawing influence from the work of John Cage and Henry Cowell.
+As with Sonic Youth, Mitchell has always used a number of alternative guitar tunings.
+The Daydream Nation track "Hey Joni" is a tribute to Mitchell.
+Members of the band have also maintained relationships with other avant-garde artists from other genres and even other media, drawing influence from the work of avant-garde composers such as John Cage and Henry Cowell.